torrencetfieldssec/Cybersecurity-portfolio-/splunk-labs/README.md

 ![Splunk Home](screenshots/splunk-home.png)

 ### Sample Security Log
-Summary: This security investigation a file called (`C:\temp\security.log`) contained information about successful and failed login attempts over a period of time.
+Summary: In this security investigation a file called (`C:\temp\security.log`) contained information about successful and failed login attempts over a period of time.
 This log file was ingested into Splunk for analysis and alerting.
 ![Splunk Login](screenshots/splunk-login.png)

 ### Failed Login Search